 Sightseeing can be super exhausting when it’s really hot, so it’s worth exploring Croatia’s cities in the cooler months.
 Generally, April, May, September, and October have temperatures ranging from the mid–teens to early twenties, making them the best months for a city break.

 On the other hand, if you really want to experience Croatia when no one else is around, then November to March is the best time.
-Cities along the coast are cool but pretty mild throughout the winter months, though further inland, it is definitely colder.
+Coastal cities are calm but pretty mild throughout the winter months, though further inland, it is definitely colder.

-Another date to consider being in one of Croatia’s major cities is the 25th of June, which is Statehood Day!
-Locals unite to celebrate the date Croatia gained independence with cultural events and street parties!
+Another date to consider is the 30th of May, Statehood Day!
+Locals unite to celebrate Croatia’s independence with cultural events and street parties!

 Let’s dive deep into the best places to go in Croatia and when!